Blue Hole Falls Rock Climbing

 Blue hole falls is a series of 4 waterfalls located in Cherokee National Forest, close to Elizabethton, Tennessee.
-Blue hole hosts a good amount of mostly sandstone boulders with a wide variety of climbing.
-Slopers, crimps, pockets, steep roofs, massive arÍtes and highballs can all be found jam-packed within a relatively small area.
+Blue hole hosts a decent amount of boulders with a wide variety of climbing.
+Slopers, crimps, pockets, steep roofs, massive arêtes and highballs can all be found jam-packed within a relatively small area.
 The longest approach is around 5 minutes from the car.
-The lower Blue Hole area has a hand full of quality boulders as well as a large crag for top roping.
-The Upper Blue Hole area is where you'll find the highest number of easy to moderate problems that are mostly in a lowball setting.
-For climbers looking for highballs, there is a trail on the opposite side of the road that will take you right by massive outcroppings of sandstone highballs.
-There is also a small amount of roped climbing at the end of the highball trail with a couple routes having double bolts for an anchor at the top.
+The upper Blue Hole and Highball areas have the most climbing to offer by far, with boulders ranging anywhere from 10-25 ft.
+There is also a small amount of roped climbing at the end of the highball trail with a couple of routes having double bolts for an anchor at the top.
 Go to the specific areas and boulders to find more detailed directions on how to get to these areas.

-Camping is permitted here, so this area can serve as an awesome weekend getaway where you can camp 5 seconds away from some nice sandstone climbing.
-I urge anyone coming here to climb to pick up and pack out as much trash as you can, especially in the ďtrash gardenĒ area of the upper blue hole.
-Unfortunately, locals have dumped a huge amount of trash in this area and Iím hoping that having more climbers visit the area will have a positive impact on the land.
+Camping is permitted here, so this area can serve as an awesome weekend getaway where you can camp 5 seconds away from some nice climbing.
+I urge anyone coming here to climb to pick up and pack out as much trash as you can, especially in the trash garden area of the upper blue hole.
+Unfortunately, locals have dumped a huge amount of trash in this area and Im hoping that having more climbers visit the area will have a positive impact on the land.

 Located in Northeast Tennessee with easy access from Southwest Virginia and Western North Carolina

 From Elizabethton, take route 91 to stony creek for around 10 miles.
 Turn left on Panhandle Road and continue for less than a mile to the main parking on the left.
-If you see Ricoís pizza, youíve gone too far.
+If you see Ricos pizza, youve gone too far.

 This link is to provide specific directions to the area.
-It is actually to Ricoís Pizza, which is just before the turn onto Panhandle Rd if youre coming from Damascus and Boone, and just after the turn if youre coming from Elizabethton. maps.google.com/maps?client=sa...
+It is actually to Ricos Pizza, which is just before the turn onto Panhandle Rd if youre coming from Damascus and Boone, and just after the turn if youre coming from Elizabethton. maps.google.com/maps?client=sa...